ElaMoscicka/Pet-projects/React projects/Youtube videos/README.md

 You can also enter any other word into search bar and get top videos from YouTube Data API related to term you're searching for.
-Clink on video you like and enjoy watching it directly from that project (no need to go YouTube ;)
+Clink on video you like and enjoy watching it directly from that project (no need to go to YouTube ;)

 ![Screenshot](youtube2.PNG)